Where does the power come from?

 Linn County Solid Waste Agency, Marion, IA owns and operates this 1.6 MW landfill gas-to-energy system.
 This process captures methane eliminating its release into the environment.
 The methane is used to produce electricity.
 This unit began production in late 2013 and CIPCO’s purchase power contract is for the entire output of the facility.

-Utility Scale Solar Project, located on five member sites; Osceola, Pella, Marshalltown, Urbana and Wilton, IA.
-A photovoltaic system of 5.5 MW generation capacity owned and operated by CIPCO.
-All sites completed construction and began production in 2016.
+Utility Scale Solar Project, located on six member sites; Osceola, Pella, Marshalltown, Urbana, Wilton and Corning, IA.
+A photovoltaic system of 6.4 MW generation capacity owned and operated by CIPCO.
+All sites completed construction and began production in 2016-2017.

 Additional Wind Energy - Locally produced wind energy is another source of power distributed to Farmers Electric Cooperative members.